shivam-singh-negi/fastapi_uuid_server/README.md

 ### **Error Logging**

-- All errors are **automatically logged** with timestamps, status codes, and details.
+- All success/errors are **automatically logged** with timestamps, status codes, and details.
 - Logs are stored in:
   ```
   logs/app.log